AndreasAvgou/andreasavgou.github.io/README.md

 <br/>

 You can fork this repo to modify and make changes according to your need.
-Please give me proper credit by linking back to [AndreasAvgoustis](https://github.com/AndreasAvgou/andreasavgou.github.io).
+Please give me proper credit by linking back to [Andreas Avgoustis](https://github.com/AndreasAvgou/andreasavgou.github.io).
 Thanks in Advance😍!

 ## Built With